trietmt9/Autonomous-Drone/README.md

 - LIDAR using in this project: TFmini-S for altitude hold
 - Barometer using in this project: BMP280 for altitude measurement
 - Receiver using in this project: NRF24L01 for receive control signal from transmitter
+- ESC is the output for controlling the BLDC motor
+-
 # Flow charts
 ## Flow chart for flight controller
 ![FCFlowChart](img/Flight-Controller-Flowchart.png)